neha160412/ai-game-referee/README.md

 to process game logic, and generates responses that are shown to the user.

 The core logic is handled through explicit tools:
-- `validate_move` is responsible for interpreting the user’s input and validating it, including enforcing the one-time bomb usage rule.
+- "validate_move" is responsible for interpreting the user’s input and validating it, including enforcing the one-time bomb usage rule.
-- `resolve_round` contains the game rules and determines the winner of each round.
+- "resolve_round" contains the game rules and determines the winner of each round.
-- `update_game_state` updates the persistent state by modifying scores, round count, and bomb usage flags.
+- "update_game_state" updates the persistent state by modifying scores, round count, and bomb usage flags.

 This design closely follows the tool-driven approach encouraged by Google ADK.